apache/samza/docs/_powered-by/cavulus.md

 ---
-name: LinkedIn
+name: Cavulus
-domain: linkedin.com
+domain: cavulus.com
-priority: 0
+priority: 3
 ---
 <!--
    Licensed to the Apache Software Foundation (ASF) under one or more